varghesethomase/aviv_-challenge/Readme.md

 # Filter Modal

-The scope of this task was to create a modal with the following features
+The scope of this task was to create a modal with the following features and their implementation status:

 - [x] A button is provided.
 - [x] The modal opens when the button is clicked.